carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

 TEST STATUS RESULTS
 -------------------

-Each test ultimately produces one of the following six results:
+Each test ultimately produces one of the following eight results:

 **PASS**

  The test succeeded.

+**FLAKYPASS**

+ The test succeeded after being re-run more than once.
+This only applies to tests containing an ``ALLOW_RETRIES:`` annotation.

 **XFAIL**